alejandroalfonsoyero/rest-mongoose/README.md

 be created the next ones:
-Notes the path endpoint use the name of the model followed by an 's' In this case, the GET endpoint for model 2 does not need an access-token header becouse it was specified as a free action in the Auth costructor.
+Notes the path endpoint use the name of the model followed by an 's' In this case, the GET endpoint for model 2 does not need an access-token header because it was specified as a free action in the Auth costructor.
 Note also that you are who provides the validation function for the resources based on the token and the action in requests.